Aaron-Bopp/Obsidian-notes/SecondBrain/SecondBrain/ContentNotes/Mental Health/gender-dysphoria-bible/1 What is Gender.md

 ---
 > [[Def]] **Gender** - The range of characteristics pertaining to, and differentiating between, femininity and masculinity.
 Depending on the context, these characteristics may include biological sex, sex-based social structures (i.e., gender roles), or [[gender identity]] (the personal sense of one's own gender).

 If you trace the etymology of the word to its Latin roots, gender simply means “type”.
-The Norman French term **gendre** was in use in the 12th century to describe “the quality of being male or female.”
+The Norman [[France|French]] term **gendre** was in use in the 12th century to describe “the quality of being male or female.”

 Many people attribute the term to psychologist [John Money], who proposed using “gender” in 1955 to differentiate mental sex from physical sex.
 However, Money was not the first to do so.
 Cultural Anthropologist [Margaret Mead](https://en.wikipedia.org/wiki/Margaret_Mead) used the term in 1949 in her book “Male and Female” to distinguish gendered behaviors and roles from biological sex.
-The American Journal of Psychology ([vol. 63, no. 2, 1950, pp. 312](https://www.jstor.org/stable/1418948)) described the book thusly:
+The American [[Journal]] of Psychology ([vol. 63, no. 2, 1950, pp. 312](https://www.jstor.org/stable/1418948)) described the book thusly:

 > A book, moreover, which gives beyond its premise; for it informs the reader upon **‘gender’ as well as upon ‘sex,’** upon masculine and feminine roles as well as upon male and female and their reproductive functions.
 >